| Enterprise | ||||

 - You can tell the platform to timeout idle streaming connections (such as

 kubectl exec,kubectl port-forwardetc.) after a certain time period with the annotationloft.sh/streaming-connection-idle-timeout: '3600'on a cluster.
 With this annotation set, the platform will close connections automatically that are idle after the given seconds.
 By default, the platform will not timeout any connections.
-This will only apply to new opened connections to that cluster and not affect already running connections. - Tell the platform to ignore all active connections for determining virtual cluster activity via the annotation
+This will only apply to new opened connections to that cluster and not affect already running connections. - Tell the platform to ignore all active connections for determining tenant cluster activity via the annotation

 --streaming-connection-idle-timeout duration(see Kubernetes docs).
 This behaves essentially as option 1, however this configuration is independent of the platform.